Bjoentegaard/kurs-kokebok/src/aws-cloud-practtitioner-essentials/module01-introduction-to-the-cloud.md

 ### What is Cloud Computing?

-- Objective:
+_Objective:_
 - Define cloud computing
 - Describe and differentiate between cloud deployment types

 >On-demand delivery of IT resources over the internet with pay-as-you-go pricing

 **Cloud deployment types:**
-  - Cloud-based deployment
+- **Cloud-based deployment:** Resources and applications are hosted entirely in the cloud and accessed over the internet.
-  - On-premises deployment
+- **On-premises deployment:** Resources and infrastructure are hosted and managed locally within the organization's data center.
-  - Hybrid deployment
+- **Hybrid deployment**: A combination of on-premises and cloud environments, offering balance between control and scalability.

 > Q: Which deployment model balances compliance (on-premises) and scalability (cloud)?
 >